unavi-xyz/unavi/packages/contracts/README.md

 # Contracts

-Contains generated types for contracts used by the Wired, using [TypeChain](https://github.com/dethcrypto/TypeChain).
+Contains generated types for contracts used by The Wired, using [TypeChain](https://github.com/dethcrypto/TypeChain).